tsufeki/tenkawa-php-language-server/README.md

 * `--log-level=<level>` - log only messages of the given level and up.
   `<level>` can be one of `emergency`, `alert`, `critical`, `error`, `warning`, `notice`, `info`, `debug`.
 Defaults to `info`.
+* `--build-index` - build standard library index instead of starting the server.

 Configuration
 -------------